ChristopherDuggan/js-errors-overview/README.md

 1. **What is my error and where is it?**
     - Define your error in the simplest terms possible.
 (JS's error message often does this for you, e.g., 'SyntaxError'.)
-    - Know your six basic types of [JavaScript errors](https://www.htmlgoodies.com/html5/javascript/handling-javascript-errors-by-type.html) and what they mean.
     - Narrow down the location of your bug to the file, code block, and line if you can.
+Look for the red squiggly lines in your code editor that indicate problems.
     - JavaScript often gives file and line numbers in its error messages, which can point you in the right direction.
 2. **What is causing my error?**
     - Read the content of the error message and think about what your code should be doing at that location.